tinygo-org/tinygo/BUILDING.md

 the right libraries installed.

 This guide describes how to statically link TinyGo against LLVM, libclang and lld so that the binary can be easily moved between systems.
+It also shows how to build a release tarball that includes this binary and all necessary extra files.

 ## Dependencies